How Many Days Do You Need in Iceland in Winter?

 Day 6 – Today you’re gonna see ice in all its forms.
 As you follow the Ring Road south, Europe’s largest glacier, Vatnajökull, will watch over you.
 Your first stop is at Jökulsárlón, where you can see baby icebergs drifting out to sea.
-Skaftafell National Park is next up, with its amazing Svartifoss waterfall set against hexagonal columns of lava.
+Skaftafell Nature Reserve is next up, with its amazing Svartifoss waterfall set against hexagonal columns of lava.

 Day 7 – This morning you’ll wake up in the village of Vík on the south coast.
 After breakfast, head to the Reynisfjara black sand beach.
 As you approach Reykjavík, you’ll turn off onto the Golden Circle route, where you can see the Strokkur geyser and ice-studded Gullfoss waterfall.

 Day 8 – After seeing more waterfalls and forms of ice than you knew existed, you’ll wake up in Reykjavík.
 Depending on your flight time, you might be able to squeeze in a dip in the Blue Lagoon before returning your rental car at the airport.

 What can you do in Iceland in winter?